-Alexander Graham Bell (March 3, 1847 to August 2, 1922) was a Scottish-born scientist and inventor best known for inventing the first working telephone in 1876 and founding the Bell Telephone Company in 1877.
+Alexander Graham Bell was a Scottish-born scientist and inventor best known for inventing the first working telephone in 1876 and founding the Bell Telephone Company in 1877.

 Alexander Graham Bell's Inventions

-Alexander Graham Bell is credited for inventing the telephone; in all, he personally held 18 patents along with 12 he shared with collaborators.
+Alexander Graham Bell is credited with inventing the telephone; in all, he personally held 18 patents along with 12 he shared with collaborators.

-On March 10, 1876, after years of work, Alexander Graham Bell perfected his most well-known invention, the telephone, and made his first telephone call.
+On March 10, 1876, after years of work, Bell perfected his most well-known invention, the telephone, and made his first telephone call.

-Alexander Graham Bell began work on a device that would allow for the telegraph transmission of several messages set to different frequencies in 1871, upon moving to Boston.
+Before then, Bell in 1871 started working on a device known as the multiple or harmonic telegraph (a telegraph transmission of several messages set to different frequencies) upon moving to Boston.
 He found financial backing through local investors Thomas Sanders and Gardiner Hubbard.

 Between 1873 and 1874, Bell spent long days and nights trying to perfect the harmonic telegraph.
-During his experiments, he became interested in another idea, transmitting the human voice over wires.
+But during his experiments, he became interested in another idea, transmitting the human voice over wires.